Waste Isolation Pilot Plant

 The Waste Isolation Pilot Plant (WIPP) is the nation's only deep geologic long-lived radioactive waste repository.
 Located 26 miles southeast of Carlsbad, New Mexico, WIPP permanently isolates defense-generated transuranic (TRU) waste 2,150 feet underground in an ancient salt formation.

+The WIPP repository is mined within a 2,000-foot-thick bedded-salt formation.
+The Underground (U/G) is 2,150 feet beneath the ground surface.
+WIPP was constructed to determine the efficacy of an U/G repository for disposal of transuranic (TRU) waste.
+Disposal operations began in 1999 and are scheduled to continue for 35 years.
 WIPP was constructed for disposal of defense-generated TRU waste from DOE sites around the country.
 TRU waste consists of clothing, tools, rags, residues, debris, soil and other items contaminated with small amounts of plutonium and other man-made radioactive elements.
 The waste is permanently disposed of in rooms mined in an underground salt bed layer over 2000 feet from the surface.

 TRU waste began accumulating in the 1940s with the beginning of the nation's nuclear defense program.
 As early as the 1950s, the National Academy of Sciences recommended deep disposal of long-lived TRU radioactive wastes in geologically stable formations, such as deep salt beds.

-Sound environmental practices and strict regulations require such wastes to be isolated to protect human health and the environment.
+TRU waste is long-lived and has to be isolated to protect public health and the environment.

 History of WIPP